Cruelty Lawsuit Against Humboldt Farm Wins Right to Proceed

 akber@legalimpactforchickens.org

-The lawsuit comes on the heels of an April exposé revealing this and other “systemic deception, cruelty, and animal abuse” at the well-known dairy.
-The exposé was released by animal-welfare charity Farm Forward with the help of rancher whistleblowers who came forward to bring these activities to light.
+The lawsuit followed an April 2024 exposé revealing “systemic deception, cruelty, and animal abuse” at Alexandre Family Farm.
+Those findings were documented and released by animal-welfare charity Farm Forward with the help of rancher whistleblowers who came forward to bring these activities to light.

 About Legal Impact for Chickens